agilecrm/rest-api/api/TestAPI.md

 ```
 ###Example Response

-- Returns created contact object with all parameters in it as mentioned in the above example.
+- Returns created company object with all parameters in it as mentioned in the above example.

 ###Other available Responses:
-- Status Status 200: Contact added successfully.
-Returns the newly added contact object in the response.
+- Status Status 200: Company added successfully.
+Returns the newly added company object in the response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.
 - Status 406: If the limit of the contacts is exceeded.